yonigibbs/elm-i18next-gen/README.md

 ## TODO
+* Remove use of underscores in sanitisation: remove all non-alphanumeric characters and treat them as word separators.
+* Add arg for how to handle functions, parameters and modules that start with a number.
+Currently it errors, but should be possible to configure the tool to add some prefix before the number.
+* Handle duplicates (functions, parameters and modules): not possible directly in JSON but because of sanitisation this could actually occur.
 * Revisit idea of deleting files in Translations folder: is this safe?
 Can we put them in wastebin instead?
 (https://github.com/sindresorhus/trash ?)
 Make this configurable via an arg?
 * Add command-line-usage (i.e. handle `--help`): see https://github.com/75lb/command-line-usage (or swap to commander?)